CGCookie/retopoflow/docs/v4/strokes.md

 ## Settings

-**Count** determines how many vertices or loops are created when inserting a stroke.
+The **Count Method** determines how many vertices or loops are created when inserting a stroke.

 - **Fixed** uses a set number.
 Setting this to zero is an interesting way of quickly drawing quads that do not need to be evenly spaced.

-- **Brush Size** uses the Strokes brush, which can be seen while drawing a stroke.
-Like any other brush in Blender, you can quickly change the size with the hotkey `F`.
+- **Brush** uses the Strokes brush, which can be seen while drawing a stroke.
+You can quickly change the size with the hotkey `Shift F` or the bracket keys (`[`, `]`).
 A smaller brush size will result in more dense geometry and a larger brush size will result in less dense geometry.

 - **Average** uses the average width of the selected edges, which automatically gives you as perfectly square quads as possible.
 When creating a stroke with no edges selected, the brush size is used as a fallback.

+- **Length** uses a fixed world space distance as the spacing between segments.

 **Extrapolation** determines whether or not the newly created geometry follows the curve of the selected geometry when creating T Strips. **Flat** will extrude all of the edges in a straight line while **Adapt** will fan out the edges to maintain the original curvature.